GP After Hours Support Initiative - Applications Closed

 All applicants will be notified of the outcomes of the grants rounds, and it is anticipated that further rounds will be announced in 2022.

-Round 3 (renamed to Primary Care Support Initiative)
+Round 3 (applications now closed) (renamed to Primary Care Support Initiative)

 Grants of up to $250,000 per year, for up to three years, for primary health care providers to expand and improve services to vulnerable cohorts and communities during current operating hours as well as after-hours.